 The new Anderson 500-kV Substation would be constructed on TVA property (TVA Tract No. MHR-1) located near BRF in Anderson County to provide the bulk power supply to Knoxville and the surrounding areas (Figure 1).
 This property is classified as a TVA reservoir property asset and is managed by TVA's River and Resources Stewardship organization for multiple uses.
-In preparation of the Transmission, Power Supply and Support organization's proposal to construct the new 500-kV substation and realign several transmission lines within the project site, an internal use agreement was put in place which identifies the managing organization.
-A fenced enclosure would surround the proposed substation occupying roughly 14 acres of the approximate 50-acre located just west of Melton Hill Reservoir (Clinch River) and south of Edgemoore Road.
-The management of those portions outside of the substation's fenced enclosure area would continue to be River and Resources Stewardship's responsibility.
+In preparation of the Transmission, Power Supply and Support organization's proposal to construct the new 500-kV substation and realign several transmission lines within the project site, these two organizations executed an internal use agreement which identifies Transmission, Power Supply and Support as the managing TVA organization.
+A fenced enclosure would surround the proposed substation occupying roughly 14 acres of the approximate 50-acre site located just west of Melton Hill Reservoir (Clinch River) and south of Edgemoor Road.
+Those portions outside of the substation's fenced enclosure area would continue to be managed by River and Resources Stewardship.